thosgood/this-weeks-finds/markdown/201-250/week215.md

 geodesics, which are periodic classical trajectories, while the zeta function of a Laplacian is related to periodic *quantum* trajectories (namely eigenfunctions of the Laplacian).
 So, the two are related.
-I know there\'s a lot of cool stuff going on here - especially since the motion of a particle on a hyperbolic surface tends to be chaotic, so
-\"quantum chaos\" rears its ugly head.
-But, I don\'t understand any of the details.
+I know there's a lot of cool stuff going on here - especially since the motion of a particle on a hyperbolic surface tends to be chaotic, so "quantum chaos" rears its ugly head.
+But, I don't understand any of the details.

 In some notes on quantum chaos, Gutzwiller wrote: